Quasilinear rough partial differential equations with transport noise: Introduction

-In general this is not enough to define a proper rough paths formulation for \eqref{problem}, and further knowledge has to be assumed on the path.
-Namely, a geometric ``enhancement'' $\X=(X,\LL)$ of $X$ will be given, whose first component is nothing but the path itself, while the second one corresponds to (consistent) additional data.
+As is well-known in rough paths theory, properly formulating \eqref{problem} requires to assume further knowledge on $X$, such as an ``enhancement'' $\X=(X,\LL)$.
+The first component is nothing but the path itself, while here $\LL$ contains consistent additional data related to the iterated integrals.
 Precisely, we make the following assumption.

 \begin{assumption}[Geometric enhancement of the coefficients] We are given a path $X\in C^\alpha (0,T;(W^{3,\infty})^d)$ and an enhancement $\X_{st}=(X_{st},\LL_{st})$ of $X$ such that

 while $\LL=(\LL^i)_{i=1,\dots,d}$ is subject to the Chen's-type relation